 Then in LinnStrument, select MPE mode: in Per-Split Settings, MIDI Mode column, hold ChPerNote.
 (It will turn blue.)

-Expert Sleepers FH-1 (MIDI/USB to Control Voltage interface)
+Expert Sleepers FH-1 and FH-2 (MIDI/USB to Control Voltage interface)

-The Expert Sleepers FH-1 Faderhost is a Eurorack module that converts class-compliant MIDI over USB to 8 control voltage & gate outputs.
+The Expert Sleepers FH-1 and FH-2 Faderhost are Eurorack modules that convert class-compliant MIDI over USB to 8 control voltage & gate outputs.
 And you can add up to 7 FHX-1 Expanders to bring the total outputs up to 64.
 Also, it is internally optimized to process LinnStrument's high volume of MIDI data well.

 Kurzweil V.A.S.T.
 Synthesizers